username

 remove free decal offer

 Now on trail continue to 2.5 miles.
-Right on Jeep Trail which it shares[1] for a tenth of a mile.
+Right on Jeep Trail, which it shares[1] for a tenth of a mile.
 Be on the lookout as Dixie Mine Trail soon veers left.
-Continue to 5.6mi where it intersect the Pemberton Trail.
+Continue to 5.6mi where it intersects the Pemberton Trail.

 1) Check the satellite map if you are interested in the mine.
 Do not enter any area posted as closed or off-limits.